Verified Customer Reviews

-"By far the best book I've ever read"
+"By far the best book I've ever read.
+Worth every penny"

 "This is, by far, the best book I've ever read.
-I literally couldn't put it down.
+I literally could not put it down.
 If only I could have been a little older in the '80s to appreciate the golden era of MX.
 Worth every penny!"

 Scott Balsillie - UK